jaimetur/PhotoMigrator/help/6-other-features.md

     - 'yyyy' is the year of the assets found in that folder
     - 'yyyy-yyyy' is the range of years for the assets found (if more than one year is found)
     - 'Cleaned Subfolder Name' just make the folder name cleaner.

+> [!TIP]
+> Use this feature before to upload this folder to any Photo Cloud service in order to have a clean Albums structure in your Photo Cloud service database.
+This feature is useful if you want to Upload all your Albums to a new Cloud Service and you would like to start with all the new Albums in a cleaner homogeneus way.

 ## Credits